 The original plugin was written by Choe Hwanjin.
 Remco den Breeje wrote the 0.4.x and 0.5.0 versions.
-Diego Ongaro is the current maintainer.
+Diego Ongaro was the maintainer from 2008 to 2010.

 To open the calendar, simply left-click the plugin on your panel.
 Left-click on it again to close the calendar.

 Note: The information on which day the calendar week starts is derived from the locale.